A look back at 13 bygone and beloved Crayola crayon colors

 Monopoly recently jumped in on the trend by having people pick new tokens for the property trading board game.
 A rubber duck, T-Rex and penguin won the vote and will replace the tried and true wheelbarrow, thimble and leather boot.

-Yesterday, Crayola revealed the unlucky color to get the boot from the box was Dandelion.
+The unlucky color to get the boot from the box was Dandelion.
 While the company has retired colors twice before, it's the first time a color has been retired from the box of 24.

 Crayola has consistently renamed colors throughout its history.
 After all, "Prussian Blue" became "Midnight Blue" in the 1950s.
 But in 1990, the company decided to retire eight colors and replace them.